 2) If an epistemic rule is correct, and the rule tells one to believe p in circumstances C, and one is in fact in circumstances C, then one ought to believe p.

 The first of these assumptions more or less follows from a desire to accommodate defeat by higher-order evidence (and from the principle Higher-order defeat).
 It is the second that is distinctive of the epistemic dilemmas view (ED-view).
 The thought is that the ought attaching to a correct epistemic rule is never defeated in the sense of losing its potency, but the presence of certain types of evidence can create another, competing ought.
 Failing to revise beliefs in the presence of evidence that they are flawed is a sufficient condition for epistemic irrationality, as there is a correct epistemic norm or rule in place telling one to give up such beliefs.
 But failing to act in accordance with a correct epistemic rule is likewise a sufficient condition for epistemic irrationality.
-In situations involving higher-order defeat two rules that normally happily coexist pull in different directions, neither being overridden by the other.
+In situations involving higher-order defeat, two rules that normally happily coexist pull in different directions, neither being overridden by the other.
 The subject is doomed to epistemic irrationality.

 I don’t want to rest my case against the ED-view on an argument against the existence of epistemic dilemmas.
 Rather, what I want to draw attention to is that it is not clear whether the view allows saying the right things about defeat by higher-order evidence after all.
 Presumably, proponents of defeat by higher-order evidence would want to say that at least in a lot of cases subjects ought, all things considered, to revise their beliefs in the presence of higher-order defeaters.
 Minimally, they would want to maintain that even if a subject’s doxastic states are doomed to falling short of full rationality, there is often a best option, an option that takes one closest to rationality or justification.
 However, I am very skeptical of whether there is a stable ED-view that can make sense of such overall oughts.